 - Achieving a passing score on the BPS Ambulatory Care Pharmacy Recertification Examination; or

-- Earning 100 hours of continuing education credit provided by the professional development programs offered by the American College of Clinical Pharmacy (ACCP) and/or the joint program offered by the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).
+- Earning 100 hours of continuing education credit provided by the professional development programs offered by the American Pharmacists Association (APhA) and/or the joint program offered by the American College of Clinical Pharmacy (ACCP) and the American Society of Health-System Pharmacists (ASHP).

 No more than 50 hours will be accepted by BPS during the first three years of the certification cycle.
 Further, Ambulatory Care Pharmacy Preparatory Review and Recertification Courses offered by either of the approved providers may only be completed for recertification credit up to two times, in nonconsecutive years, during the 7-year recertification cycle.